anandu06dev/ng4StarterKit/README.md

 **» Applying DDD to Angular II**<br/>

 Many similarities exist when comparing the tactical patterns between Domain-Driven Design and Angular.
 However, there are also some technical points of friction.
-For example, the classification of **Domain Modules** is the only artifact that can be attributed to Domain-Driven Design.
-Other modular categories such as the **Routing Module**, **Widget Module** or **Service Module** cannot be directly attributed to Domain-Driven Design.
+For example, the classification of a **Domain Module** is the only artifact that can be attributed to Domain-Driven Design.
+Other modular categories such as the **Routing Module**, **Widget Module** or **Service Module** can't be attributed to Domain-Driven Design.
 The **Shared Module** would be the equivalent definition of the **Cross-Cutting Module**.

-Domain-oriented layering is often considered to be the first structuring criterion, because it resolves the technical layer criterion.
-However, layered architecture is a building block in Domain-Driven Design, which is an attractive approach, even without modular encapsulation.
-Hence, using only abstraction layers in terms of folders is quite sufficient.
-The main reason for modular segmentation in Angular is lazy-loading.
-Since Angular 13 we may consider to only comply with "standalone" components!
+Domain-oriented layering is often considered to be the first structuring criterion, because it resolves the technical layering criterion.
+However, layered architecture is a building block in Domain-Driven Design, which is a good approach, even without modular encapsulation.
+Hence, using only abstraction layers in terms of simple folders is quite sufficient.
+The main reason for modular segmentation in Angular is lazy-loading or a distribution context.

 Another aspect of friction relates to visibility.
-Angular services are very often made available as global singleton instance, which automatically gives them a shared status.
-Hence, shared singletons and modular encapsulation aren't good to work hand-in-hand.
+Angular services are very often made available as global singleton instance, which automatically gives them technical wise a shared status.
+Shared singletons and modular encapsulation aren't good to work hand-in-hand.

-A symbiosis of both strategies must be reached:
+A symbiosis of both strategies must be used:

 **» Project scaffolding in the sense of DDD**<br/>